jonassibbesen/rpvg/README.md

 3. `cmake ..`
 4. `make -j <threads>`

-Compiling *rpvg* should take 5-10 minutes using 4 threads (`-j`). *rpvg* has been successfully built and tested on Linux (CentOS Linux 7 with GCC 8.1.0 and Ubuntu 18.04 with GCC 7.5.0) and Mac (macOS 10.14.6 with Clang 10.0.1).
+Compiling *rpvg* should take 5-10 minutes using 4 threads (`-j`). *rpvg* has been successfully built and tested on Linux (CentOS Linux 7 with GCC 8.1.0 and Ubuntu 18.04 with GCC 7.5.0) and Mac (macOS 10.14.6 with Clang 10.0.1 and macOS 13.2.1 with Clang 15.0.7).

 ### Docker container

-A docker container of the latest commit to master is available [here](https://quay.io/repository/jonassibbesen/rpvg).
+A Docker container of the latest commit to master is available [here](https://quay.io/repository/jonassibbesen/rpvg).
+On modern CPUs using the Docker container might be slower than compiling *rpvg* since it is not taking advantage of newer instructions in order for the container to be more compatible.

 ### Running rpvg